Self-employed Payroll: How to Process Your Own Paycheck

 Gusto will run payroll for you automatically two days before your payroll deadline.
 If you decide to classify and pay yourself as an employee, Gusto will withhold and remit your employee and employer payroll taxes—without any required action from you.
 To learn more, visit the website for a free demo.

-Regardless of which payroll system you use, you’ll need to either track hours worked or salary due per period in addition to work performed.
+Regardless of which payroll system you use, you’ll need to either monitor hours worked (you can use our free timesheet to track this) or salary due per period in addition to work performed.
 If you’re receiving payment as an employee, you should have a solid foundation on which to form your wage calculations.

 Annual salaries are based on what the market is paying and how much work you do; divide the total salary by the number of pay cycles in the year to calculate how much you should receive each period.